‘Cash Me Outside’ Girl Danielle Bregoli Boasts About Selling Out Shows, Talks Collaborating With Kanye, Travis

 Of course, Bregoli then mentioned again how she still is waiting on rapper Travis Scott to collaborate with her.
 She has previously mentioned the “Watch” rapper as someone she wishes to work with, but also notably has thrown shade at Scott’s girlfriend, Kylie Jenner.

-The young star achieved internet notoriety for her appearance on the famed Dr. Phil show, in which she had a heated argument with her mother and the famous doctor, sharing her now iconic catch phrase “cash me outside how bout dat” for the first time that day.
+The young star achieved internet notoriety for her appearance on the famed Dr. Phil show, in which she had a heated argument with her mother and the famous doctor, sharing her now iconic catchphrase “cash me outside how bout dat” for the first time that day.

-Donning the name Bhad Bhabie (pronounced bad baby), Bregoli continued to share content to social media, eventually leading to the release of her first single “These Heaux” in 2017, which rose to number 77 on the Billboard charts, making her the youngest female rap artist to ever debut on the chart, and inking her a deal with major label Atlantic Records.
+Donning the name Bhad Bhabie (pronounced bad baby), Bregoli continued to share content to social media, eventually leading to the release of her first single “These Heaux” in 2017, which rose to No. 77 on the Billboard charts, making her the youngest female rap artist to ever debut on the chart, and inking her a deal with major label Atlantic Records.